sshutdownow/pg_sendmail/README.md

 # pg_sendmail
 initial commit

-pg_sendmail is [PostgreSQL](https://www.postgresql.org/) extension that implements mail function that rely on sendmail binary.
+pg_sendmail is [PostgreSQL](https://www.postgresql.org/) extension that implements mail function that rely on sendmail binary, say, [ssmtp](https://packages.debian.org/stable/mail/ssmtp).
-There are some working examples that implement similar functionality in Perl or TCL.
+There are some working examples that implement similar functionality in [Perl](https://ora2pg.darold.net/slides/ora2pg_the_hard_way.pdf#Example%20UTIL_SMTP) or [TCL](https://github.com/captbrando/pgMail).
 But perl add about 20Megs to every postgresql proccess and if it is the only one function in perl, you, perhaps, prefer my way.

 ### Copyright